 - Inflammation: ulcerative colitis, Crohn's disease.

 - Miscellaneous: constipation with overflow, HUS, toddler's diarrhoea, hyperthyroidism.

 Causes of bloody diarrhoea in infants and children

 In Africa, outbreaks of Ebola virus primarily occur in remote villages close to tropical rainforests in Central and West Africa.
-Confirmed cases of Ebola haemorrhagic fever have been reported in the Democratic Republic of the Congo (DRC, formerly Zaire), Sudan, Gabon, Uganda, Republic of Congo, Côte d'Ivoire and for the first time in Guinea, Liberia and Sierra Leone in 2014.
-The 2014 Ebola outbreak is one of the largest Ebola outbreaks in history and the first in West Africa.
+Confirmed cases of Ebola haemorrhagic fever were reported in the Democratic Republic of the Congo (DRC, formerly Zaire), Sudan, Gabon, Uganda, Republic of Congo, Côte d'Ivoire and for the first time in Guinea, Liberia and Sierra Leone in 2014.
+The 2014 Ebola outbreak was one of the largest Ebola outbreaks in history and the first in West Africa.